“My mission in photography is to make a difference…

 Sam is currently writing a book on her Inter-species Communication work with Mountain Gorillas, along side her fine art images, with the ambition of exhibiting this body of work globally, to bring much needed awareness.

-Originally from New Zealand, Sam now resides in Victoria, Australia with her son and cat.
+Originally from New Zealand, Sam now resides in Victoria, Australia with her son and two cats.